Bring the Connecticut Museum to Your School

 Discounts available for Priority School Districts and Title I Schools.

 What are my different communities and what is my role in them?
 This interactive program explores the roles and responsibilities in family, school, and town communities.
 Students will try out different jobs done in these communities today and long ago with contemporary and reproduction historical objects.
-Students will then determine what a community needs by designing their own town on a floor map.
+Students will also determine what a community needs by designing their own town on a floor map.

 T